seeu-inspace/blockchain-portfolio/README.md

 ## Code

+**Full stack**
-[SolidityToken](https://github.com/seeu-inspace/soliditytoken) This project aims to create a token called "SolidityToken $STK".
-The tokens are then distributed to users who request them from the faucet.
+- [SolidityToken](https://github.com/seeu-inspace/soliditytoken) This project aims to create a token called "SolidityToken $STK".
+The tokens are then distributed to users who request them from the "SolidityToken Faucet".

 **Solidity**
 - [1_Lottery-BlockVariable.sol](Solidity/1_Lottery-BlockVariable.sol) an example of a smart contract for a lottery system written in Solidity, using `block.timestamp` for randomness